MidnightDreamerX17/skill20/Magic/README.md

 - **Potion** - Alchemy (Int)
 - **Scroll** - Craft (Int) (Magic Writing)
 - **Spell Focus** - Craft (Int) (Magic Focuses)

+## Writing Spells Into Spellbooks

+Generally, having the *Read Magic* spell active makes this endeavor possible.
+Otherwise, you will need to make a Wizard Potential or Illusionist Potential skill check, with the difficulty equal to 12 + (Spell Circle * 2) in order to be able to read the book or scroll.

+It takes 1 day per writing attempt.

+The difficulty to finish writing the spell is 12 + (Spell Circle * 2).
+On a failure, the day's work is wasted, but no items are destroyed.

+If using a scroll, then on a success, the scroll is used up and disintegrates.

+Spellbooks generally have 100 pages each, with each spell taking a number of pages equal to its Spell Circle.
+0th-circle spells take a half-page each.